 E-databases available only in the library include Ancestry.com, the business information reference (COBRA), a directory of medical consultants and a database of academic research papers.

 There is Bounce and Rhyme for under 5 year olds, held in the library at 10.30 am each Friday.
 A Knit and Natter group is held in the library at 2pm each Monday.
-Other library events are advertised on the library notice board and via the village e-mail newsletter.
+There is a monthly book group meeting in the library.
+This and other library events are advertised on the library notice board and via the village e-mail newsletter.

 Local and tourist information

 We hold a great deal of information on the village and the immediate local area, together with some information on other parts of Buckinghamshire and London.
 Our aim is to be the main information provider for both local people and visitors.